ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-a-shortcut-college/index.md

 ### Expensive Toilet Paper
 You might think that the graduation certificate worth something to your future employer. think again...

-Because the requirements for obtaining the certification are very easy, it does not show hard work or knowledge, so anyone can get it and it doesn't make you special.
+Because the requirements for obtaining the certification are zero to none, it does not show hard work or knowledge, so anyone can get it and it doesn't make you special.

 ![Buzz Lightyear Clones](img/buzz_lightyear_clones_i_got_certification_from_shortcut_college.jpg)